Wyrley and Essington Canal: Branches

 A number of branches were constructed:

 The section of the original mainline from Sneyd to Wyrley Bank, later considered a branch, was opened in 1798, some 2.2 mi long with five locks; this was extended towards Great Wyrley in 1799, but the extension was disused by 1829.
 It was reopened and extended to reach Great Wyrley and serve the mines there in 1857.
 When completed it was 3.5 mi long, with major wharfs at Broad Lane, Landywood and Wyrley.
-This branch was abandoned in 1955, under the powers of the Act of Abandonment.
+This branch was abandoned in 1955, under the powers of the act of abandonment.

 The Birchills Branch was opened in 1798, 2.1 mi long.
 In 1840 a link to the Walsall Canal was created by a flight of 8 locks at the southern end of the branch.

 The Daw End Branch from Catshill Junction to limestone quarries and limeworks at Hay Head was also opened in 1800, some 5.4 mi long with no locks.
 Over the years it has suffered from mining subsidence, with the result that many of the embankments are now much taller than when they were constructed.
-The 1954 Act allowed the final section to the limeworks to be abandoned.
+The British Transport Commission Act 1954 (2 & 3 Eliz.
+2. c. lv) allowed the final section to the limeworks to be abandoned.
 Surrounded now by Hay Head Woods, it is still partially watered, and the area has been declared a Site of Important Nature Conservation (SINC).

-The Lord Hayes Branch was 0.9 mi long with no locks; this branch was built under the 1794 Act and abandoned under the 1954 Act.
+The Lord Hayes Branch was 0.9 mi long with no locks; this branch was built under the 1794 act and abandoned under the British Transport Commission Act 1954.

 There were three short branches at Gilpins, Slough and Sandhills, all of which are now abandoned.